IBEW

 The Joint Apprenticeship & Training Committee of the Wichita Electrical Contracting Industry

 Applications for the four-year electrical apprenticeship are accepted at either the Wichita Electrical Training Center or the Work Force Alliance, Monday through Friday, excluding holidays.
-A $25 non-refundable application fee (money order only, payable to IBEW #271) is required and due at application time.
+A $25 non-refundable application fee is required and due at application time.

 All of the information listed under “Requirements” must be turned in within 45 days after application date.
 None of the information will be returned.
 This information must remain in the Electrical Training Center’s files.
 All applications will be received without regards to race, color, religion, national origin or sex.
 All applicants must fully meet the minimum requirements to qualify for an interview.